Headshot of Dr. Maxwell Hartt

 Supervision:

 I am available to supervise students at both the Master’s (Geography or Planning) and Doctoral (Geography) levels.
-Please contact me if you are interested in pursuing graduate research in any of the following topics:
+Please review the “Interested in Joining the Lab?” page on the Population and Place Research Lab website if you are interested in pursuing graduate research in any of the following topics: